MuonByte/Education_Manager/README.md

 # Education Manager

 A cross-platform mobile application built with **Flutter**, integrating **AI-powered features** and a **robust backend** to deliver smart, real-time experiences.
 This repository serves as the main hub for frontend, AI, and backend collaboration.
+The app lets students scan any printed or handwritten material, instantly extracts and organizes the content, then turns it into a personalized, interactive tutor session—all backed by a Node.js service that stores, syncs, and analyzes your learning.

 ---